Commerson's dolphin: Description

-C.c.commersonii
+Cephalorhynchus commersonii commersonii

 The commersonii subspecies has a black head, dorsal fin, and fluke, with a white throat and body.
 The demarcation between the two colours is very clear-cut.
 This stocky creature is one of the smallest of all cetaceans, growing to around 1.5 m (5 ft).
 A mature female caught off of southern Patagonia, at 23 kg (51 lb) and 1.36 m (4.5 ft), may be the smallest adult cetacean on record.
 Its appearance resembles that of a porpoise, but its conspicuous behaviour is typical of a dolphin.
 The dorsal fin has a long, straight leading edge which ends in a curved tip.
 The trailing edge is typically concave, but not falcate.
 The fluke has a notch in the middle.

-Sexes are easily distinguished by the different shape of the black blotch on the belly — it is shaped like a teardrop in males but is more rounded in females.
-Females reach breeding age at six to 9 years.
+Sexes are easily distinguished by the different shape of the black blotch on the belly — it is shaped like a teardrop in males, but is more rounded in females.
+Females reach breeding age at 6 to 9 years.
 Males reach sexual maturity at about the same age.
 Mating occurs in the spring and summer and calving occurs after a gestation period of 11 months during the spring and summer.
-The Commerson's dolphin has been known to live up to eighteen years in the wild, while in captivity the oldest individual was at least 33 years old at the time of death.
+The Commerson's dolphin has been known to live up to 18 years in the wild, while in captivity the oldest individual was at least 33 years old at the time of death.

-C.c.kerguelenensis
+Cephalorhynchus commersonii kerguelenensis

 Dolphins of the kerguelenensis subspecies tend to be larger than those of C.c.commersonii, and differ in patterning in that they are dark grey instead of black, and light grey instead of white, except ventrally.
-The demarcation between areas of the pattern is also less clearly demarcated.
+The demarcation between areas of the pattern is also less clear.

-Behavior
+Behaviour

 Commerson's dolphin is very active.
 It is often seen swimming rapidly on the surface and leaping from the water.
 It also spins and twists as it swims and may surf on breaking waves when very close to the shore.
-It will bow-ride and swim behind fast-moving boats.
+Furthermore, it will bow-ride and swim behind fast-moving boats.
 It is also known to swim upside-down, which is thought to improve the visibility of its prey.

 This dolphin feeds on a mix of coastal and pelagic fish and squid.
 Those in the South American subpopulation supplement their diets with crustaceans.
 Individuals have been recorded as entering the Santa Cruz River to forage there during low tide.

 They can be found in estuaries, especially during the breeding season.